quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Retrieving our key and notebook

-Now before we write our new note we need to make sure we have the identifiers we need.
+Before we write our new note we need to make sure we have the identifiers we need.
 We just created and stored those in .notebook-identifiers above so lets create a function to grab that.